sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Build pipelines (GitOps e.g., GitHub actions vs build server e.g., TeamCity or Concourse, which handle cascading builds well, signing builds, knowing which version is in production)
 - Build tool (Gradle, vs Maven, vs others)
 - Packaging (OCI images vs native images e.g., Graal or kotlin native, image repositories)
-- Service registry (e.g., Backstage, services with dependencies, so you can go from a vulnerability in a library to all the services affected by it)
 - Front-end modularity (components, micro-frontends)
 - Back-end modularity
-- Accessibility testing (regression testing using Wave, Axe, and Pa11y, https://opensource.com/article/23/2/automated-accessibility-testing)

 - Circuit breakers and bulk-heads (if needed)
 - Thread pools (connections to databases, etc.)